-Olga Kononykhina is a data scientist at the ZiviZ im Stifterverband, Berlin.
-Her work (for the last 10 years) centres on national and international data-focused research projects in the fields of
+Olga Kononykhina is a Berlin based data scientist.
+Her work (for the last 11 years) centres on national and international data-focused research projects in the fields of

 data on culture, cultural policy, cultural participation, cultural mapping, cultural relations, cultural diplomacy